 The healthiest diet is a balance of protein-rich foods, grains, cereals, fruits and veggies.
 A diet with a variety of foods helps children properly grow and develop as well as build a strong immune system.
 For adults, this type of diet fights chronic diseases like cancer, heart disease and cognitive decline.

 The year 2021 was declared by the United Nations General Assembly the year of Fruits and Vegetables with the aim to promote solutions to make the eating of fruits and vegetable more accessible.
 The 2030 agenda for the United Nations continues to emphasize the importance of this goal and is aiming to make more actionable goals towards this end.
 Nonetheless, one of the biggest obstacles towards achieving a balanced diet of fruits and diets is affordability.

 There are three ways to make fruits and veggies attainable for all, whatever your food budget.

 - Get to know your local farmers!

 Growing your own food can be done in many different forms and scales.
 The most traditional way is growing in your own yard.
 This method requires simple tools and very little to get started.
 You can begin by buying your own seeds at a local store or online.
 The best type of seeds are seeds that are labeled as “heritage”.
 These are seeds that are often labeled with a particular year, for example 1817, the year is how long the lineage of the seed dates back and often is an added assurance of a line of plants that have been selected for generations to be hardy and with high germination rates.

-After germinating seeds one can grow seedlings in indoor containers until they are ready to be transplanted to their appropriate place in the yard.
+After the seeds germinate, grow the seedlings in indoor containers until they are ready to be transplanted to their appropriate place in the yard.

 This method of growing has the lowest carbon emission for the environment because no extra transportation is needed.
 It is also the most cost effective because you perform all the work yourself and cut any extra cost done by the middle person.